AdobeDocs/places.pt-BR/help/places-ext-aep-sdks/places-extension/places-extension.md

 ### Registre a extensão do Places com o Mobile Core {#register-places-mobile-core}

-Você precisa registrar a extensão do Places com Mobile Core no Android e no iOS.
+Você precisa registrar a extensão do Places com o Mobile Core no Android e no iOS.

 #### Android